Ratchet & Clank: The Plumber

 He appears in All 4 One when he fixes a transport that allows Ratchet and his allies to travel to Uzo City, but when Ratchet asks for some "cryptic advice" that can used to stop Nevo, the Plumber admits that he does not have any.
 In Full Frontal Assault, Stuart Zurgo hologuises as him to damage the Starship Phoenix II.
 The real Plumber later contacts Ratchet, Clank and Qwark for assistance since he is stuck on a planet.
 After Ratchet repairs the Plumber's ride, he is confused as he had seen him on the starship.
 It is after the Plumber leaves that Ratchet and the other two realize that they had been fooled by Stuart.

-The Plumber appears again in Ratchet & Clank: Into the Nexus as the apparent creator of the game's version of the RYNO super weapon, the RYNO VII.
+The Plumber appears again in Into the Nexus as the apparent creator of the game's version of the RYNO super weapon, the RYNO VII.
 He split up the blueprints for it in order to prevent misuse.
 The player can collect the pieces of the blueprint and have the Plumber build it for them.

-He reprises his original position in the 2016 Ratchet & Clank in the Novalis sewers, only this time, his last words to Ratchet and Clank before leaving the scene are, "See you in the next reboot."
+He reprises his original position in the 2016 Ratchet & Clank remake in the Novalis sewers, only this time, his last words to Ratchet and Clank before leaving the scene are, "See you in the next reboot."

 The Plumber appears at the end of the final credits screen of the Ratchet & Clank film.

 The Plumber appears in the Ratchet & Clank comics in Issue 6: Bros Before Foes.
 Ratchet, Talwyn Apogee and Vorn Garblak nearly drown after attempting to swim to the opposite side of an aqueduct in the Apogee Space Station, as the door from the inside is locked shut.
 The Plumber unlocked the door from the outside and pulled the three out just before they faced certain death, warning them that the aqueduct is not designed for swimming.